nunobrum/PyQSPICE/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 0.5.1
+  * Adding a tool that allows to convert LTSpice to QSpice Schematics (Alpha Stage - Not fully functional)
 * Version 0.5.0
   * Fixes on the montecarlo example.
   * Aligning with spicelib 1.0.1